1 0

 Where is Holborn?

-Located only a short walk from Covent Garden and the West End, Holborn is easily accessible via transport with multiple bus lines running through the area, as well as the Holborn Tube Station, which is served by the Central and Piccadilly lines.
+Located only a short walk from Covent Garden and the West End, Holborn is easily accessible via transport.
+Multiple bus lines run through the area, and the Holborn Tube Station is served by the Central and Piccadilly lines.

 Holborn’s History